rostovks94/Chat-Application-Project/README.md

 # WebSocket Chat Application

 ## Overview
 This is a real-time chat application built using Flask-SocketIO for the backend and React with TypeScript for the frontend.
 The project supports real-time communication via WebSockets, allowing users to send and receive messages in a chatroom in real-time.
-The application was developed as part of the bootcamp program at **Coding Temple**, showcasing my practical skills in both front-end and back-end development.
+The application was developed as a homework assignment during the bootcamp program at **Coding Temple**, showcasing my practical skills in both front-end and back-end development.

 ## Features
 - **Real-Time Messaging**: Allows users to send and receive messages instantly using WebSocket technology.